MarwaJawas/RetweetManipulation/README.md

 Finally, that results in predict fake retweeters based on top important feature.  <br>
 All code with Python

+# Getting Started
+## Installing
+install many packages that can be installed using pip:

 ```
 pip install tweepy